 When you think about how often we wear our coats during the wintertime, it's amazing to think that some of us don't wash our coats more than once or twice per year.
 Even if you don't think your coat is dirty, it probably is if you haven't washed it in a while, and you surely don't want other people to notice.

 Keeping your winter coat clean isn't just about good hygiene; it also protects your investment so you can use your coat year after year.
 These tips will help you keep your coat squeaky clean throughout the year no matter what type of material it is made of.
+Here's how to wear a winter coat in a pinch this holiday season.

 Wool is typically made from the hair of goats or sheep.
 If it is knitted or woven, you may be able to wash it on your machine's gentle cycle with cool water and a gentle detergent.
 But most wool coats are labeled as "Dry Clean Only" because the inner fabrics that give the coat its structure are typically not washable.
 You can spot clean any stains using a wool-safe cleaner, but in order to play it safe, you should probably take it to the dry-cleaner for a seasonal cleaning instead of washing it yourself.